National Space Program Management Office

-The National Space Program Management Office (GGPEN) is an Angolan government agency responsible for promoting the peaceful use of space and conducting technical space studies.
+The National Space Program Management Office (in Portuguese: Gabinete de Gestão do Programa Espacial Nacional, abbreviated GGPEN) is an Angolan government agency responsible for promoting the peaceful use of space and conducting technical space studies.
 GGPEN was established through the Angola Presidential Decree 154/13, page 2673.
 The agency's mission is to conduct strategic studies aimed at establishing cooperation agreements with technical and scientific institutions in the space domain and ensuring the creation of national technological and human competencies and the transfer of technology and know-how within the scope of the National Space Program.
 The Angola National Space Strategy plan for 2016-2025 was approved by the presidential decree n. º 85/17, 10 of May, the strategy is based in the following 5 main pillars: